postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 **Team Workspaces**

 When you invite users, you create a team.
 The team has a default Workspace.
-Any element that is shared to the team Workspace is accessible to everyone in the team.
-Any entity shared between users in any Workspace is also visible in the team workspace.
+Any team member can see and access elements that are shared to the team Workspace.

 [![WS-mainScreen-teamMenu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)

-A user can subscribe to a collection in a shared Workspace and add it to a personal Workspace.
-If the user has the appropriate permissions for the collection, the user can edit the collection in any Workspace where it exists.
-The collection would also be updated in all those Workspaces.
+You can subscribe to a collection in a shared Workspace and add it to a personal Workspace.
+If you have the appropriate permissions for the collection, you can edit and update the collection in any Workspace where it exists.

 As a Postman Pro or Enterprise user, you can create shared Workspaces for ongoing development or short-term collaborations.
 You can add and remove Workspace members from among all of the organization’s paid users.
 Each Workspace contains a shareable team request history that enables developers to debug requests and API usage collaboratively.